 Having received my musical training at the Cincinnati College-Conservatory of Music and The Juilliard School, I had been advised to purchase J.S.
 Bach’s The Well-Tempered Clavier Books 1 & 2 (known as the WTC or the Bach 48).
 Everyone in the world has heard his Prelude Number One in C Major, BWV 846, with its simple, flowing and immediately recognizable arpeggiated melody, since it was written back around 1722.
 Now, finally, we will all be able to see and hear the rest of this monumental work, learning how this popular tune was only an introduction to a much greater gift, revealing Bach’s life-long passion for teaching.

-As I entered Bach’s music into a computer notation system, I suddenly realized that I had created a new, practical and revealing pathway for gaining greater assimilation of this great material.
+In 2001, as I entered Bach’s music into the Finale computer notation system, I suddenly realized that I had created a new, practical and revealing pathway for gaining greater assimilation of this great material.
 The desire for more nuanced performance, to soften the mechanical element, is something that computers are gradually addressing.
 The computer could play back the music for the eye, bar by bar, as a cursor scrolled over the written music.
 The primary challenge was setting a definitive tempo, which would give the ear a chance to hear the harmonic content while giving fingers the necessary time needed to physically perform the work.
 Musicologists often declare that every time they re-visit this music, they always discover something new, something they hadn’t heard before.
 When one listens to Bach experts perform this work, there are variations in interpretation among them, revealing, to some degree, the personality of each performer.
 The tempos are different and the weight or volume given to the individual voices is disproportionate.
 The result here, instead, is a treatment that gives more equal impact to each of the voices, providing both listener and performer greater opportunity to discover something new every time this music heard.
 Eyes see and ears hear musical voices equally, free of various individual artists’ romanticized interpretation in performance, free to discover something new.
 Bach himself states, There’s nothing remarkable about it.
 All one has to do is hit the right keys at the right time and the instrument plays itself.
-Performance becomes a magical passageway through which the composers’ genius is revealed.
+Performance becomes a magical passageway through which the composers genius is revealed.
 Excellent performance results from understanding, as eyes learn to hear and ears begin to see.
 Bach, as we, the instrument, play the music.

 Ornamentation, naturally, was difficult, since its placement in performance was the most human element of the project and may improve, hopefully, with each new software version.
 Ornamentation was added in a few traditional places where the system could perform it to an acceptable degree.
 Many times ornamentation was left out, left to the imagination of the students with guidance from their teachers as to where, when and how they might be played in performance.
 Similarly, suggested fingerings were included on the printable files of only the first three Preludes and Fugues in Book One, so that students would enjoy the challenge of working them out, on their own, or with additional assistance.
 Suggesting ornamentation and fingering were not the motivating force behind the creation of this work.
 Instead, the critical task was finding a proper tempo for each Prelude and Fugue, primarily for use in the classroom study and less toward performance.
 When performing the music, if you understand its simplicity, you will bring it to life.